grimm00/networking-learning/modules/04-network-analysis/wireshark/README.md

 Wireshark is the world's most widely used network protocol analyzer.
 It lets you see what's happening on your network at a microscopic level and is the de facto standard across many commercial and non-profit enterprises, government agencies, and educational institutions.

+**🎯 Primary Learning Focus**: This module emphasizes the **graphical user interface (GUI)** version of Wireshark, which provides the most intuitive and powerful experience for network analysis.
+While command-line tools (tshark) are covered for automation and scripting, the GUI is where most learning and analysis happens.

 ## Table of Contents

 - [Wireshark Fundamentals](#wireshark-fundamentals)